tmpfs/trucks/packages/trucks-cli/doc/readme/usage.md

 See [OPTIONS](/doc/OPTIONS.md) for the options that may be specified in configuration files.

-For full documentation see the [man page](/packages/trucks-cli/doc/man/trucks.1).
+For full cli documentation see the [man page](/packages/trucks-cli/doc/man/trucks.1) and consult the [trucks][] readme for programmatic usage and more information.